 Calendar of Free Activities

-Unless otherwise stated, these activities are free for everyone thanks to the generosity of our funders, volunteers, partners & friends.
+Unless otherwise stated, these activities are free for everyone thanks to the generosity of our friends, partners, volunteers and funders.

 Do you have a free environmental activity that you would like posted here?
-Or are you interested in becoming a volunteer to help us at our events?
+Or are you interested in becoming a volunteer to help us with our activities?
 All enquiries to info@mehg.org.au

 MANDURAH ENVIRONMENT & HERITAGE GROUP COMMITTEE MEETING